-B2B sales is unique because salespeople often engage in more complex sales for higher order values.
-And the sales cycles are typically much longer in B2B sales than B2C sales.
+B2B sales are unique because salespeople often engage in more complex sales for higher-order values.
+And the sales cycles are typically much longer in B2B sales than in B2C sales.

-In other words, businesses operating in the B2B space need to adopt long-term strategies and use a sophisticated stack of tech tools, in order to close deals and boost their revenues.
+In other words, businesses operating in the B2B space need to adopt long-term strategies and use a sophisticated stack of tech tools to close deals and boost their revenues.

 B2B and B2C salespeople also need specific skill sets.
-For instance, B2B salespeople must have a results-driven approach to sales and communicate with their prospects in a confident, persuasive demeanor.
+For instance, B2B salespeople must have a results-driven approach to sales and communicate with their prospects confidently and persuasively.

 How to Craft Your B2B Sales Strategy (Step by Step)

 Now that we’ve painted a clearer picture of what we mean by B2B sales let’s explore the steps you should take to put together a great sales strategy.

 Defining your ideal customer is the first step to crafting a great B2B sales strategy.
 A clear picture of your ideal customer will help you better understand their expectations and pain points.
 You’ll also concentrate your efforts on viable prospects.

 There are a few techniques you’ll want to use to define your ideal customer profile.
 Here’s a look at the perfect blend:

 First, you should list what you already know about your ideal customer.
 You should cover things like industry, location, size, and budget.
 These key data points will help you as you move forward.